-The fact that $\exp$ is a global diffeomorphism can be used to parameterize $G$ by its Lie algebra $\mathfrak{g}$.
-First we recall the Baker-Campbell-Dynkin-Hausdorff formula.
+We now recall the Baker-Campbell-Dynkin-Hausdorff formula, expressing the group product in terms of the Lie algebra.
+Since $\mathfrak{g}$ is nilpotent, the formula takes a particular appealing form and allows to present the group multiplication by polynomials.
 For the following version, see for example \cite[p.~585, Equation(4.12)]{BonfiglioliLanconelliUguzzoniBook} or \cite[p.~11]{CorwinGreenleafBook}. \begin{notation} For any $\X, \Y \in \mathfrak{g}$, the \emph{Baker-Campbell-Dynkin-Hausdorff formula} is given by

 where